Tips for Cleaning Your AC System

 Related: How to Keep Your Air Conditioner from Failing

-Some of the work we complete involves:
+Some of the work we do consists of:

-• Viewing the blower, motor, drain line and coils
+• Taking a look at the blower, motor, drain line and coils

-• Watching pressure and temperature
+• Checking pressure and temperature

-• Testing lines, refrigerant levels and connections
+• Examining lines, refrigerant amounts and connections

-It’s not too late to have maintenance done this fall—and we can get your furnace prepared for heating season too.
+You can still have maintenance done this fall—and we can get your furnace ready for heating season too.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-You’ll only need a few items:
+You’ll only need a few things:

 • Wet-dry vacuum and hose with a soft brush attachment